 This recipe will walk you through the basic steps to making homemade bread with little effort, without difficulty, but with incredible results.
-Using a blend of flours in this recipe along with the flavorful add-ins of cheese and everything bagel seasoning creates a wonderful complexity of flavor and texture in this Dutch Oven Bread.

 Thank you to Bob’s Red Mill for sponsoring this post!
 Even though I was compensated for this post, all opinions are my own.

 Bread-Making for Beginners

 Back in 2006, a recipe for No-Knead Artisan Bread by a guy named Jim Lahey was published in the NY Times and it changed everything.

 It gave beginner bread-makers and home bakers and all those in between the chance to break free of the kneading and the special equipment and the hands-on time investment it takes to bake bread from scratch at home.

 This recipe for Dutch Oven is based on that concept.
 It gives you the opportunity to bake delicious, homemade bread in your very own home kitchen without much ado.